 New Zealand's primary energy demand amounts to over 900PJ a year21.
-In 2014, natural gas contributed 204PJ, or 22.6 percent of the country's primary energy needs.
-In volume terms, the contribution of gas was 10.3 percent up the 185PJ in the previous year, reflecting mainly a substantial increase in gas use for methanol production.
-Gas requirements for electricity generation declined from 71.3PJ to 58.9PJ, or 17.4 percent.
+In 2016, gas contributed 195.8PJ22, or 21.6 percent of the country's primary energy needs.
+In volume terms, the contribution of gas was 2.9 percent up on the 190.2PJ in the previous year, reflecting increased gas use for methanol production.

 The composition of New Zealand's primary energy supply is shown in Figure 1.
-New Zealand produced 38 percent of its primary energy needs from renewable sources in 2014 (up from 38 percent in the previous year).
-Internationally, New Zealand continues to have the third highest percentage contribution of renewable energy behind Iceland and Norway.
-Since 2000, the contribution of renewables to primary energy has grown from around 30 percent, reflecting in particular increased geothermal generation, and reduced coal-fired generation.
+New Zealand produced 40.2 percent of its primary energy needs from renewable sources in 2016, a slight increase on the record-setting 40.1 percent contribution in 2015 (internationally, New Zealand has the fourth highest percentage contribution of renewable energy behind Iceland, Norway and Sweden23).
+Since 2000, the contribution of renewables to primary energy has grown from around 30 percent, reflecting in particular increased geothermal generation, and reduced coal and gas-fired generation.
 Geothermal overtook hydro as the single largest renewable energy source in 2006.